Generalplan Ost: Destruction of documents, post-war reconstruction

 Nearly all the wartime documentation on Generalplan Ost was deliberately destroyed shortly before Germany's defeat in May 1945, and the full proposal has never been found, though several documents refer to it or supplement it.
 Nonetheless, most of the plan's essential elements have been reconstructed from related memos, abstracts and other documents.
 Following the war, two out of the three primary records associated with the Generalplan Ost were lost.
 These included the document drafted by Konrad Meyer; in addition to an investigative report of RSHA's 3rd office.

 A major document which enabled historians to accurately reconstruct the Generalplan Ost was a memorandum released on April 27, 1943, by Erhard Wetzel, director of the NSDAP Office of Racial Policy, entitled "Opinion and thoughts on the master plan for the East of the Reichsführer SS".
 Wetzel's memorandum was a broad elaboration of the Generalplan Ost proposal.
 It came to light only in 1957.
 Wetzel's report has enabled attempts to re-construct the document on GPO prepared by RSHA's 3rd office.

 The extermination document for the Slavic people of Eastern Europe did survive the war and was quoted by Yale historian Timothy Snyder in 2010.
 It shows that ethnic Poles, Ukrainians and Czechs were primary targets of Generalplan Ost.
-Belorussians were also a major target.
-According to the book "Kalkulierte Morde" ("Calculated Massacres") published by Swiss historian Hans Christian Gerlach in 1999, Nazi Germany sought to exterminate the entire urban populace (approximately 2 million) and half the rural population (nearly 4.3 million) of Belorussia alone, through mass-starvations.
+Belarusians were also a major target.
+According to the book "Kalkulierte Morde" ("Calculated Massacres") published by Swiss historian Hans Christian Gerlach in 1999, Nazi Germany sought to exterminate the entire urban populace (approximately 2 million) and half the rural population (nearly 4.3 million) of Belarus alone, through mass-starvations.
 These estimates were calculated by citing the notes of an anonymous author, whom Gerlach postulates to be Waldemar von Poletika, an agricultural scientist at Berlin University.